Gingival Therapy (Periodontics)

 Gingivitis is the first stage of periodontal disease.
 At this stage, the gums appear normal, but may also be red, swollen, and bleed easily when you brush your teeth.
 Bad breath can also be linked to this disease.
 This is the start of the infection.
 At this stage, a periodontal probe* can be inserted between the tooth and the gum, to a depth of approximately 1mm to 2 mm.
 This space is called the “periodontal pocket.”

-* Graduated instrument used to measure and qualify gingival health.
+* Dental instrument used to measure and evaluate depth of pockets surrounding the tooth.

 The second stage of the disease is early periodontitis.
 At this point, the infection has spread from the gum to the jaw bone.
 The depth of the periodontal pocket can vary between 3mm to 4 mm.
-The deeper the pocket, the more bacteria penetrate, and the more the gum shrinks.
-This is when the root of the tooth is revealed and sensitivity to cold or touch may appear.
+The deeper the pocket, the more the bacteria can penetrate, and the more the gum shrinks.
+This is when the root of the tooth becomes exposed and sensitivity to cold or touch may appear.

 The fourth and final stage of the disease is advanced periodontitis.
 At this point, more than half of the bone has been lost and the pockets are very deep.
 The tooth then appears longer since the root is exposed.
 We are then talking about pockets of 7mm and more.
 The tooth continues to become loose and may eventually fall out.
 Otherwise, it will need to be extracted by your dentist.